 However, despite a cat’s independent nature and general disposition which is often read as “aloof,” cats need lots of interaction and stimulation to keep them fit, healthy, and happy.

-Playtime!
 Make sure to engage your cat often.
-They appreciate their toys, but like them moreso when you are on the other end of them.
-One thing everyone knows: cats love laser pointers.
-Even at a pet-owner’s laziest, they can still press a tiny button and move their wrist around.
-It keeps your cat mentally stimulated as well as physically active.
+They appreciate their toys, but like them more so when you are on the other end of them.
+One thing everyone knows: cats are little predators.
+Introduce wands with imitation prey at the end, and let them catch them every so often, for that satisfying “kill.”
+Playtime with you keeps your cat mentally stimulated as well as physically active… and builds the bond between you two.

 Your cat will surely be responsive to many kinds of toys – it is all a matter of learning what s/he likes best.
 When stimulated, your cat will run around and pounce.
 It’s important for your sedentary feline to get moving, as indoor cats don’t get nearly as much exercise as their outdoor counterparts.
 Fat cats may be cute, but obesity poses severe threats to all living things, such as heart disease, joint problems, and a shorter lifespan, among other complications.